bristol old vic

 I am currently the Campaigns Manager for Bristol Old Vic, responsible for development and implementation of marketing campaigns for this world-famous theatre - the English-speaking world's oldest in continuous use.

-Since March I have been the Marketing Lead for the organisation, developing its product and comms response to Covid-19, and our unprecedented shutdown.
+From March to September 2020 I was the Marketing Lead for the organisation, developing its product and comms response to Covid-19, and our unprecedented shutdown.
+I now lead all things Digital.
 I oversaw the creation of Bristol Old Vic At Home, an engagement programme featuring three strands: Family Arts Hub, Open Stage Online and our first At Home streaming season.
 This project garnered over 30 million impressions, and nearly half a million views of our video content, and added a welcome new source of income in straightened times.

 Prior to March I oversaw digital marketing for the organisation, the marketing of Bristol Old Vic's Heritage work and its Engagement work, as well as the marketing of our visiting theatre work and The Weston Studio end-to-end, from budget and pricing strategy through campaign planning and execution to evaluation and data management.
 In short, as well as BOV itself, I sell shows and events!
 Lots of them - over 170 since 2018!